NicoleHall/nicolehall.github.io/_posts/2024-09-23-exploring-the-power-of-numpy-calculating-planetary-volumes.md

 ---
 layout: post
-title: Exploring the Power of NumPy: Calculating Planetary Volumes
+title: "Exploring the Power of NumPy: Calculating Planetary Volumes"
 image: "/posts/planet_and_whale.jpeg"
 tags: [Python, NumPy]
 ---

 ### **Exploring the Power of NumPy: Calculating Planetary Volumes**

-**Purpose:** This blog post is to explain the value of using the NumPy library in working with large datasets and complex calculations.
+**Purpose:** This blog post aims to explain the value of using the NumPy library when working with large datasets and complex calculations.

 ### **Why Use NumPy?**